-Alarm message Description Communication fail Internal communication is abnormal, please check whether the communication cables are connected correctly Communication fail or not Rectifier fault The rectifier is faulty and is not running DC/DC fault The discharger is faulty, because the bus voltage exceeds the setting range when discharger starts or soft DO/DO laun starts DC bus abnormal The inverter is off when DC bus voltage is faulty.
-The load will transfer to bypass, if the bypass is available Charger fault The battery charger output voltage is abnormal, and the charger is off Aux. power fault The auxiliary power output voltage exceeds the normal range Input backfood Battery mode.
-The mains relay is shorted and the difference between the mains and battery voltage is less IIIput backleeu than the setting range Invertor fault The inverter is off when the inverter output voltage and current exceed the setting range.
+Alarm message Description Communication fail Internal communication is abnormal, please check whether the communication cables are connected correct or not Rectifier fault The rectifier is faulty and is not running DC/DC fault The discharger is faulty, because the bus voltage exceeds the setting range when discharger starts or soft starts DC bus abnormal The inverter is off when DC bus voltage is faulty.
+The load will transfer to bypass, if the bypass is available Charger fault The battery charger output voltage is abnormal, and the charger is off Aux. power fault The auxiliary power output voltage exceeds the normal range Input backfeed Battery mode.
+The mains relay is shorted and the difference between the mains and battery voltage is le than the setting range Inverter fault The inverter is off when the inverter output voltage and current exceed the setting range.
 If the bypass is available, the UPS will transfer to bypass mode, otherwise the system will switch off Output short circuit Check for short circuits between the output cables Bypass backfeed Battery mode.
-The bypass relay is shorted or the SCR is damaged Output off, voltage is The Output is switched off, but the system detects the presence of a voltage at the output terminals not zero The Output is switched on, but the system detects the presence of a voltage at the output terminals Inverter relay shorted The inverter relay is short circuited The on-line parallel number is inconsistent with the value in the settings.
-Please check that the parallel Parallel No. abnormal number on the 'Settings' page is the same as the actual on-line number, and that the parallel cables are normal Parallel comm fault The local UPS and its on-line frequency configuration is different or there is a conflict with the parallel address.
-Please check that the parallel system parameter setting is the same as the local parameter setting Parallel cable The system has detected that the parallel cables are not secure connection abnormal The system has detected that the parallel cables are not secure
+The bypass relay is shorted or the SCR is damaged Output off, voltage is not zero The Output is switched off, but the system detects the presence of a voltage at the output terminals Inverter relay shorted The inverter relay is short circuited Parallel No. abnormal The on-line parallel number is inconsistent with the value in the settings.
+Please check that the parallel number on the 'Settings' page is the same as the actual on-line number, and that the parallel cables are normal Parallel comm fault The local UPS and its on-line frequency configuration is different or there is a conflict with the parallel address.
+Please check that the parallel system parameter setting is the same as the local parameter setting Parallel cable connection abnormal The system has detected that the parallel cables are not secure